geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 we are iterating towards a (possibly evolving) vision incrementally rather than building solutions of increasing complexity independently from each other.
 Vertical slices make it clear that the decisions you make in the early stages will have an impact on the later stages.
-Spelled out like this, it should sound banal and yet the skateboard-to-car metaphor exists.
+Vertical slices aren't a new idea and spelled out like this, all of this may sound banal and yet the skateboard-to-car metaphor exists.
+This article isn't about inventing a new development practice.
+It's pointing out what Kniberg's examples already show, and arguing that the popular skateboard to car metaphor obscures a better mental model.

 And now for the final question: does this mental model help us plan development?
 Absolutely.
 If we prioritize verticals, then this helps us slice our work